SinanAkkoyun/SuperOBJ/README.md

 This file format is to be used as a separate file in the same directory as the `.obj` file.

+> The origin is in world space, the rotation offset in origin space (rot to be implemented)

 # Example

 Let's say we have body1 which should be a child of body2.
 Let's assume that body2 is an arm of some sorts, which has a joint (new origin) and a socket for holding items (socket).